 A collection of publications from various institutions and organizations such as the Government Ministries, Bank of Ghana, Centre for Democratic Development (CDD), Institute of Economic Affairs (IEA), National Council for Tertiary Education (NCTE), etc. are available.

 Unpublished dissertations and theses produced by Ashesi students and faculty may be viewed on a reference basis in the library.
 Over time these are being added to the Ashesi Institutional Repository.

 As part of the work study programme, selected students are given the chance to work in the library in the evenings and on Saturdays.
 They shelve books, assist other students in locating materials, and help with data entry.
-At the moment there are twelve students from all classes supporting our late opening.
+At the moment there are sixteen students from all classes supporting our late opening.